rita-barbosa/LAPR5-2425/docs/sprint-2/1221933/us-6.4.3/readme.md

 > **Answer:** Regarding US 6.4.3, please consider the 6.4.2, that is, "As system administrator, I want the clients listed in the requirement 6.4.2 to be able to be defined by simply changing a text file"."

+> **Question:** Can you clarify what it means in US 6.4.3 to define by a file the users in 6.4.2 (access to the solution)?
+>
+> **Answer:** I want that the definition of allowed users to access not to be hardcoded but defined in a file.

 ## 3. Analysis

 The main goal of this user story is to allow the manage the list of client by simply editing a text file.
 To implement